Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 If you remember we talk about the swap in that post earlier, and as you already know the swap is actually the memory that use directly from the disk, only when the RAM are full then the swap take an action, if we want to create swap by using the **mkswap** command, we have also the way to start that swap or disable it.
 The **swapon** command used for enable and start swap while **swapoff** used for disabling it, you also can check the **fstab** as we saw earlier to see the swap partition.

-So let's for example create swap space, what we can do is to make new partition on our disk by **fdisk** tool and and find the UUID of that partition by using **blkid** command and specified that UUID on the `fstab` file with the type of swap.
+So let's for example create swap space, what we can do is to make new partition on our disk by **fdisk** tool and find the UUID of that partition by using **blkid** command and specified that UUID on the `fstab` file with the type of swap.

 We also can create swap file which work in the same way as partition, all we need to do is to create file by using **dd** command and named it swap.